GearZer0/HakiChecker/README.md

 ##### Multiple file Scan
 * Virustotal

     File can be of any size.
-Any file larger than 32 MB will take a longer time and anything that goes over 200 MB may affct the performance.
+Any file larger than 32 MB will take a longer time (around a few minutes) and anything that goes over 200 MB may affect the performance.

 ##### Hash Reputation and Hash equivalent Hash Check
 * Virustotal